emipa606/OperableRoof/README.md

 - Added one buildable roof for each roof-type with hopefully balanced stats
 - Added a buildable roof that uses the ship-roof in https://steamcommunity.com/workshop/filedetails/?id=1909914131]Save Our Ship 2 if loaded
 - Added indicators to the controllers to show what roofs are connected
+- Added roof-size indicator when selected
+- Added option to change the roof-size per roof-pillar
+- Added option to automatically close and open roofs based on time of day

 ![Image](https://i.imgur.com/pufA0kM.png)